 Here’s a pdf link on making a Perone hive.

 Brought to the mainstream by Austrian Sepp Holzer, Hugelkultur is a German word roughly translated to hill culture or mound culture.
-The process consists of burying coarse organic material- such as logs, tree prunings, or brassica stems- and covering with soil to create a bed for growing crops.
+The process consists of burying coarse organic material – such as logs, tree prunings, or brassica stems – and covering them with soil to create a bed for growing crops.
 As the plants grow, they draw moisture and nutrients from the layers of organic material slowly breaking down inside the mound.

 Some benefits of having a Hugelkultur: